Minjung art: Minjung

 Minjung can be literally translated to mean “People/Populace,” but there was never a conclusive consensus of meaning between artists and critics even to this day about which “people” constituted minjung.
-The word minjung is made up of two Chinese characters and was first used in Korea during the late 1800’s to refer to the resistant force against Japanese occupation.
+The word minjung is made up of two Chinese characters and was first used in Korea during the late 1800s to refer to the resistant force against Japanese occupation.
 In the late 1960s, the term referred to the oppressed social class and pro-democracy protesters during the military dictatorship.
 Below are a selection of different scholars' takes on who artists were referring to when creating minjung art.

 Beck Jee-soo: considers the minjung as people who are the exploited and oppressed masses while also being the revolutionary subject of social/ political change.
 She goes further to connect the parallels between the minjung theology of the 1980s to the liberation theology in Latin America which both understood the minjung to be analogous with Jesus’ suffering.

 Han Wan-sung: defines minjung as people in a society who are economically, culturally, and politically deprived of power.